rinradalic/Micro-Docs/PotentiometerController/README.md

 **Hardware**: VR on GPIO 34, 4 LEDs on GPIO 2, 4, 5, 18

 **Skills**: Combining concepts, timing control

-## Learning Objectives (EP4)

-After completing EP4, students will be able to:

-- ✅ Explain what a VR/potentiometer is and its function
-- ✅ Understand voltage divider concept
-- ✅ Read analog values from ESP32 ADC pins
-- ✅ Use `analogRead()` and `map()` functions
-- ✅ Control LED brightness using PWM
-- ✅ Understand relationship: Analog voltage → Digital value → PWM → Brightness

 ## Key Functions Summary